-Purchase a well-known brand of fuel.Install and regularly service a good, visual-type fuel filter/water separator between the fuel tank and the engine.
+Install and regularly service a good, visual-type fuel filter/water separator between the fuel tank and the engine.
 The Raycor 500 MA or 230 RMAM are good examples of such filters.
+A 10 micron filter element is recommended.

 ENGINE OIL